panamixo/testing/Testing.md

 3. Verify that the forms presented are properly diplayed in the screen (size, colors, buttons).

-4. Verify whether all the button are easily accessible and understandable.
+4. Verify whether all the button are easily clickable and understandable.

 5. Ensure that all the mandatory fields are required.